Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

-- Sensor drifts over time
+• Sensor drift over time

-- Shifts from temperature or humidity changes
+• Shifts caused by temperature or humidity changes

 Regular calibration, using methods like the 75% salt test and the 32°F ice bath, keeps your readings trustworthy.
+For chicken and duck hatches, a chicken and duck egg incubator with auto turning can help keep airflow even and humidity steadier with fewer surprises.

 Key Takeaways